 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Suffolk University is among your top options if you're planning on studying Public Relations & Advertising.
-Graduates of the public relations program state that they receive average early career income of public relations and mid-career income of $67,442.
+Public relations majors from Suffolk University receive an earnings boost of about 6.6% above the average earnings of public relations & advertising graduates.
 Located in Boston, Massachusetts, this college is a logical final choice for students who enjoy the thrills of a popular city.

 Salem State University is among your top options if you're planning on studying Public Relations & Advertising.
 Soon after getting their bachelor's degree, Public Relations students typically earn around $36,522 at the beginning of their careers.
 It is established in the suburban region of Salem, Massachusetts.